lananovikova10/typostry/src/components/markdown-editor/KEYBOARD_SHORTCUTS.md

 | `CTRL/CMD + Z`                           | Undo last edit        |
 | `CTRL/CMD + SHIFT + Z` or `CTRL/CMD + Y` | Redo last undone edit |

+## Table Creation

+The table button in the toolbar allows you to:
+1. Select a table size by hovering over the grid (up to 10×8)
+2. Click to insert a formatted markdown table at the cursor position
+3. Begin typing immediately in the first header cell

+You can also press `CTRL/CMD + \` to insert a default table.

 ## Notes

 - The `CTRL` key is used on Windows and Linux systems